ic3guy/ic3guy.github.io/_posts/2016-12-04-learning-cantonese-in-vancouver-s-chinatown.markdown

 We learned how to name the standard and not so standard vegetables.
 My favourite at the moment is **tsoi4 sam1**.

 For our field trip we visited the **Tin Lee Market** at 260 Georgia St. E one of a handful of greengrocers still in existence in Chinatown.
 They are clean, spacious and have a great selection and have very reasonable prices.
 I picked up some **hœng1 dziu1** (bananas).
-I might have butt in front of a po po, but I said mh hou yi si and she smiled and let me go.
+I might have butt in front of a po po, but I said mh hou yi si and she smiled and let me go ahead of her.

-Many others have closed down due to rising rents and decreasing patronage.
-Together, we can increase the body count in Chinatown and ensure business like this survive.
+Many of the grocers, which cater especially to the elders of the community, have closed down due to rising rents and decreasing patronage.
+Together, we can increase the body count in Chinatown and ensure idispensible business like this survive.